dzc34/colorChecker/README.md

 * Test inside iframes
 * Show fields for rgb color
 * Color picker for selecting color in the page
+* Consider the opacity of the element not only of the background
 * Improve general styling
 * Different color-blind evaluations
 * Integrate in developer tools and/or as sidebar panel